kookic/VAL-2000/README.md

 ## Why does it exist?

 Due to the popularity of 3D printers, the costs of stepper motors have come down substantially and we belive they can be used much more extensively around the house.
 The board was initially designed for [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur) which is an automatic window opener, but I've decided to sell it seperately as well.

+#### If you want to program it yourself, you can find the code [here](https://github.com/Valar-Systems/VAL-2000/tree/main/Firmware).

+#### If you want to learn how Trinamic drivers work and a deep dive into the code, please visit [this guide](https://valarsystems.com/blogs/val-2000/ultimate-guide).

 ### 1. Elderly & Disabled